ideaconsult/Toxtree.js/README.md

 Default is like: build.sh --html .. --out ../www --css ../styles --js ../script --target toxstudy
 ```

 The result of this script can be directly used.
-There is a test page for proper result, which should not produce errors when openned in the browser [test.html](www/test.html).
+There is a test page for proper result, which should not produce errors when opened in the browser [test.html](www/test.html).